ibp-network/RFCs/proposals/009-Additional Hours and Monthly Maintenance Allocation for IBP-GeoDNS System.md

 We request 66 additional development hours to cover the shortfall, bringing the total hours for this project to 306.
 Afterward, we propose a maximum of 20 hours per month for maintenance and incremental improvements.
 Infrastructure requirements remain largely unchanged, relying on the existing DNS servers and monitoring nodes, with optional on-chain data storage or governance features adding only modest overhead.

+## Next Steps

+- Implement DNS Nodes on Member Sites: Deployment is planned for early January with selected members (Stake Plus, Metaspan, Amforc, and Rotko) hosting DNS services.
+- Finalize Billing Report Generation: By early to mid-January, the automated reporting system will be completed to track member service uptime and calculate payouts.
+- Begin System Usage: The revised billing model and refactored DNS infrastructure will be fully implemented starting in January, serving as the first month to employ all new features.

 ## Notes

 The new code structure simplifies future enhancements, including the creation of standalone monitoring services and the potential for user-driven DNS configurations.
 Although on-chain voting and DNS storage are currently optional, their implementation is facilitated by the completed refactoring, offering a clear path for the project’s evolution based on community interest and resource availability.